Marciano History, Family Crest & Coats of Arms

 The surname Marciano was first found in the region of Calabria, with Guglielmo di Marzano in 1180, a prominent figure in the town of Marzano.

-Important Dates for the Marciano family
+Early History of the Marciano family

 This web page shows only a small excerpt of our Marciano research.
 Another 76 words (5 lines of text) covering the years 1313, 1450, and 1812 are included under the topic Early Marciano History in all our PDF Extended History products and printed products wherever possible.